Barak Campus — Years 10 to 12

 At Coranderrk, where Indigenous ceremonies were banned, Barak used his paintings to teach and lead his people, passing on Aboriginal history and customs.
 Says Joy Murphy-Wandin: "Perhaps Barak knew that people would be writing stories about his life.
 Maybe he felt the need to tell his own story in his own way.
 These beautiful images reiterate and confirm the importance of identity and the central place of ceremony in Aboriginal society.
 These images should not be ignored.
 They are embedded with respect and integrity and represent the stories of the oldest living culture in the world."

-Campus Leadership 2020
+Campus Leadership 2023

-Campus Director who is committed to coordinating the daily life and learning
+The Barak Campus is led by a Campus Director who is committed to coordinating the daily life and learning experience of students from Years 10-12.

-Campus Director: Mr
+Barak Campus Director: Mr Kamahl Russell

-lead the Homeroom teacher team in caring for the academic progress and pastoral
+Each of our Year Levels have two Year Level Leaders who lead the homeroom teacher team in caring for the academic progress and pastoral care of students.
+In 2022 they are:

 Year 11: Mrs Marie Prusac and Mr Tom Warren